 Entering the Bioeconomy with Baling

 As our WoodStraw® program was moving from research and development to commercialization, the second Bush administration launched a major federal initiative to develop biofuels from cellulosic feedstocks.
-Agency leaders in the DOE and USDA encouraged us to submit proposals to the problems of collecting, processing, and converting forest and urban biomass into energy.
+DOE and USDA leaders encouraged Forest Concepts to submit proposals to address the problems of collecting, processing, and converting forest and urban biomass into energy.

 In 2005, we were awarded a USDA SBIR contract to analyze the problem of collecting and delivering urban woody biomass to distant bioenergy facilities.
 In our experience with developing WoodStraw®, we knew that if we could bale urban and suburban arborist prunings, they could be handled just like cardboard, newspaper, and other recyclables.
 Replacing woodchippers with balers would improve worker safety and reduce noise and dust pollution.